New End, HampsteadProject Gallery

 This complex project is in a sensitive, residential area of Hampstead, and our early involvement included the agreement of an extensive construction management plan and participation in a construction working group with the local stakeholders to communicate and discuss the upcoming works and their impacts upon the local community, including residents, schools, church, village Shul, and public house.
 Due to the very restricted nature of the area, we entered into detailed negotiations with Camden Council on the site logistics, which included changing the flow of the traffic and temporary road closures.

 The site has a considerable slope and formation of the new three-storey basement to the rear required a high degree of engineering and ground movement assessments to ensure that the adjacent properties would not suffer any damage during the works.
 An 800mm secant wall was selected as the most appropriate form of construction requiring propping at two levels during the works to keep deflections to the minimum.
-Post excavation, this allowed for construction of the new raft foundations, followed by an insitu concrete frame.
-The envelope of the building is to be traditionally clad in facing brick and stone with high performance windows.
+Post excavation, this allowed for construction of the new raft foundations, followed by an in-situ concrete frame.
+The envelope of the building is traditionally clad in facing brick and stone with high performance windows.

-Throughout our works we have maintained a strong relationship with our neighbour Christ Church Primary School.
-We have enjoyed sharing what we do with the children through show and tell sessions at the school and visits to site.
+Throughout our works we maintained a strong relationship with our neighbour Christ Church Primary School.
+We enjoyed sharing what we do with the children through show and tell sessions at the school and visits to site.